 - Clinical science

-Colorectal cancer (CRC) is the third most commonly diagnosed cancer in both women and men in the United States.
+Colorectal cancer (CRC) is the fourth most commonly diagnosed cancer the United States.
 Risk factors include a positive family history, hereditary syndromes, diet, and a number of conditions, such as inflammatory bowel disease.
 Most colorectal cancers are adenocarcinomas (95%).
 Clinical signs are often nonspecific and may include a change in bowel habits, rectal bleeding, and weight loss.
 Iron deficiency anemia in men > 50 years and postmenopausal women should be considered a warning sign for CRC.
 Since the introduction of screening with colonoscopy or sigmoidoscopy and fecal occult blood testing, early stage carcinomas have become easier to diagnose in asymptomatic patients.
 Complete colonoscopy with histopathologic analysis confirms the diagnosis.
 Staging of the cancer is necessary to evaluate the extent of the disease and determine the appropriate treatment.
 Curative surgical resection of colorectal cancers and metastases is the preferred method of treatment.
 Colon cancers are resected via hemicolectomy, while rectal cancers are preferably resected via low anterior resection with total mesorectal excision.
 Resection is complemented by adjuvant chemotherapy for colon cancer, and neoadjuvant and adjuvant chemoradiation for rectal cancer.
 Regular follow-ups are recommended after surgical resection.

 Epidemiological data refers to the US, unless otherwise specified.